Cavity Filling Costs in 2023 - With and Without Insurance

-According to data collected for the National Health and Nutrition Examination Survey, approximately 2.4 billion people suffer from cavities in their teeth.
+According to data collected for the National Health and Nutrition Examination Survey, approximately 2.4 billion people have cavities in their teeth.
 While the situation has gotten better in the last few decades, there’s still much awareness needed to improve and maintain teeth hygiene and health.

 Dental hygiene has come a long way.
-Today you can get various kinds of cavity fillings depending on the affected area, your budget, and preference.
-How much do cavity fillings cost, and how can your insurance service provider help you get the best service?
-Here’s everything you need to know about dental fillings.
+Today, you can get various kinds of cavity fillings depending on the affected area, your budget, and preference.

 What Are Cavity Fillings?